TheForceEngine/TheForceEngine.github.io/ProgressTracker.md

 - [x] The player can get stuck on walls instead of smoothly sliding.
 - [x] Player collision jitters more then DOS.
 - [x] The sound when falling into vaccuum or dying in a gas sector is terrible and doesn't match DOS.
-- [ ] Sometimes projectiles miss when they should hit due to crossing multiple sectors.
+- [x] Sometimes projectiles miss when they should hit due to crossing multiple sectors.
+- [x] The weapon vertical pitch offset is slightly incorrect when looking down.

 ### Other
 - [ ] LAREDLITE cheat.